wang-bin/mdk-sdk/README.macOS.md

 https://github.com/wang-bin/swiftMDK

 ## About SDK for macOS

+- Support Apple sillicon
+- Support Metal and Vulkan renderer
+- Support VP9 on macOS 11+
+- Support X11 if runtime libraries exist

-SDK is built by Xcode 12.3 with
+SDK is built by Xcode 12.4 with
 - ffmpeg: https://sourceforge.net/projects/avbuild/files/macOS/ffmpeg-master-macOS-lite.tar.xz/download

-SDK can be used by any C or C++11 compiler, e.g. g++, clang

-Support Apple sillicon

-Support Metal and Vulkan renderer.

-Support X11 if runtime libraries exist.

 ### macOS 10.15+
 Executables download from internet are not able to run.
 Try